Build your first AI testing workflow with Datasets, Evaluations, and Versioning

 Step-by-step

-In the next steps, you will create structured tests to ensure that required fields — such as description — are always generated, regardless of the topic provided.
+In the next steps, you will create structured tests to ensure that the generated description remains relevant to the topic being tested.

 Create a new Dataset, which is a logical grouping of test scenarios, and name it Documentation Validator.